elrowda/Language-Lead-Bot/README.md

 l# Language-Lead-Bot
-Python code for automating language lead tasks (localization/translation)
+Python code for automating language lead tasks (localization/translation/corpus analysis)

 The Language Lead Bot's goal is to replicate some of the tasks that language leads must do for localization projects, in an automated way.

 This first version is simply a MVP, a proof of concept.
+It works with an English source, for now, UTF8.

 Features included in version 1.0 are: